Property Assessment and Taxation

-The Town of Fox Creek will send out annual assessment and taxation notices before the end of May.
-Taxes are due on or before July 28, 2016.
+The Town of Fox Creek will send out annual assessment and taxation notices before June 7, 2022.
+Taxes are due on or before July 15, 2022.

 Please allow adequate mailing time to avoid late payment penalties.
-In accordance with the Municipal Government Act, payments will be considered paid on time if recieved at the Town Administration Office by 4:30pm, postmarked by Canada Post, or processed by a financial institution on or before the due date.
+In accordance with the Municipal Government Act, payments will be considered paid on time if received at the Town Administration Office by 4:30 pm, postmarked by Canada Post or processed by a financial institution on or before the due date.

 If a Canada Post postmark is absent or illegible, the date received by the Town of Fox Creek will be considered the payment date.
 Commercial postage meter imprints will NOT be honoured.

 Penalties on unpaid property taxes will be applied in accordance with Bylaw 820-2019.
 Penalty amounts are as follows: